Burgyn/burgyn.github.io/about.markdown

 With friends from work we are starting to organize public meetups in Žilina called [KROS Dev Meetup](https://www.meetup.com/KROS-Dev-Meetup/) dedicated to software development.
 Sometimes I talk about software development at the University of Žilina.

-I am very pleased to be able to contribute to the organization of the [CODECON Žilina](https://www.codecon.sk/zilina/) conference.
+I am very pleased to be able to contribute to the organization of the [CODECON](https://www.codecon.sk/) conference.